javierpardollama/HYPERDRIVE/Hyperdrive.Client/README.md

 ## Documentation

 This project's documentation is generated with [Compodoc](https://compodoc.app/).
-Run `npm run compodoc`.
+Run `npm run doc`.
 The build artifacts will be stored in the `documentation/` directory.

 ## Code scaffolding